Dog Food for Pancreatitis: Safe Choices and Foods to Avoid

 • Provides complete and balanced nutrition according to AAFCO standards

-• Made by a reliable company with a long history of quality
+• Made by a reliable company with a long history of excellent quality control

 Very low fat content (22% of calories, moderate protein (29% of calories), grain-free for owners who prefer this, added probiotics may help pancreatitis, the protein source is fish and turkey which are good for sensitive dogs, good level of omega 3 fatty acids.

-Natural Balance Limited Ingredient Sweet Potato & Fish Dry Dog Food
+Limited Ingredients: Natural Balance Sweet Potato & Fish Dry Dog Food

 Moderate fat (26% of calories), moderate protein level (22% of calories) and a low fiber at 5% maximum on the guaranteed analysis.
 Limited ingredient diet for dogs with food sensitivities.